-RealNetworks Inc. (RNWK) Chief Executive Officer Thomas Nielsen has resigned amid an effort to restructure the software maker.
+RealNetworks Inc. (RNWK:US) Chief Executive Officer Thomas Nielsen has resigned amid an effort to restructure the software maker.

 Nielsen, who took the helm Nov.
 1, was replaced on an interim basis by chairman and founder Rob Glaser, the Seattle- based company said today in a statement.
 The board has begun a search for a new CEO, and Glaser said he isn’t a candidate for the permanent position.

 RealNetworks, whose stock has declined 36 percent in the past year, said in May it planned “significant” restructuring in 2012, including acquisitions, divestitures and changes to operations.
 Nielsen’s departure follows changes to management earlier this year, including the resignation of legal chief Tracy Daw in April and the addition of a new chief financial officer, Tim Wan, the same month, regulatory filings show.

 “I come back to RealNetworks with a sense of great urgency to set the company on a long-term path to success,” Glaser said in the statement.

 The company “has a great deal of potential and opportunity, with huge reach and distribution of our products,” he said.